Clusters Account Setup & Management

 If a managed cluster has already been scanned via local scanner it will continue to operate via local scanner.
 You can migrate it to a remote scanner by taking the following steps:

-• For Example: Assuming Guardrails was installed with k8s-guardrails as the name and rapid7 as the namespace, you can use the following helm uninstall k8s-guardrails -n rapid7
+1. Uninstall the local scanner from the designated cluster.
+You can use helm uninstall <Release Name> command to remove.
+For Example: Assuming Guardrails was installed with k8s-guardrails as the name and rapid7 as the namespace, you can use the following helm uninstall k8s-guardrails -n rapid7

-• Note: Deleting the cloud account will cause loss of the Kubernetes data that was harvested and the respective Insights.
-Data will be restored via a fresh harvesting and assessment using the remote scanner.
+2. Delete the associated Kubernetes cloud account from InsightCloudSec.
+Deleting the cloud account will cause loss of the Kubernetes data that was harvested and the respective Insights.
+Data will be restored via a fresh harvesting and assessment using the remote scanner._

 3. When the remote scanner runs it will detect the cluster and create a new Kubernetes cluster in InsightCloudSec.
-Note that new clusters are created in a "Paused" state.
+Note that new clusters are created in a Paused state.

-• Select the new cluster and click "Resume" to start the assessment.
+4. Select the new cluster and click "Resume" to start the assessment.

-4. The remote scanner will execute harvesting and assessment on the next harvesting cycle or upon manual harvesting trigger.
+5. The remote scanner will execute harvesting and assessment on the next harvesting cycle or upon manual harvesting trigger.

 Refer to the Kubernetes Remote Scanner page for additional details.

-For a managed cluster that was onboarded through the remote scanner, Refer to the details below on migrating from the remote scanner to a local scanner.
+For a managed cluster that was onboarded through the remote scanner, refer to the details below on migrating from the remote scanner to a local scanner.

 1. Validate that the cluster ID configured for the local scanner installation is identical to the cluster ID in InsightCloudSec for any clusters you want to migrate.